ccjtkalamazoo/KnowYourRights/docs/DESIGN.md

 1. **The tutorial's ten questions.** Unwritten. `state.js` gates the entire map behind them.
 Highest-stakes content decision in the project, because it is the only thing every single player is guaranteed to see.
-Also the thing JUVENILE leans on — that district teaches by contrast against a baseline, so either the tutorial carries the baseline or JUVENILE chapter 1 does.
+Also the thing JUVENILE leans on: that district teaches by contrast against a baseline, so either the tutorial carries the baseline or JUVENILE chapter 1 does.
 2. **The ladder.** $100 → $1M across 15 rungs was designed around escalating
    difficulty, which no longer exists.
 Does prize escalation still make sense?
-3. **Where the foundational invocation questions live** — silence, counsel, am I free to leave.
+3. **Where the foundational invocation questions live:** silence, counsel, am I free to leave.
 They apply in every district.
 If they live only in WHAT YOU SAY, most players never see them.
 If duplicated, they are maintained in six places.
    Third option: they are the tutorial's ten, which resolves it cleanly and is the current leaning.
-4. **Question schema specifics** — exact ID format, required fields, misconception code naming and who maintains the list.
+4. **Question schema specifics:** exact ID format, required fields, misconception code naming and who maintains the list.
 5. **Whether flags stack multiplicatively** in the weighting model (section 5).
 6. **TRAINING GROUND progression hook** (section 6).